FIWARE/tutorials.Roles-Permissions/README.md

 Where `<user>` and `<password>` match the values defined in the `docker-compose` file for `MYSQL_ROOT_PASSWORD` and `MYSQL_ROOT_USER`.
 The default values for the tutorial are usually `root` and `secret`.

-SQL commands can then be entered from the command line. e.g.:
+SQL commands can then be entered from the command-line. e.g.:

 ```SQL
 select id, username, email, password from user;